 You need to remember, that once you have an unpaid credit card balance at the end of the month, all future purchases are charged interest from the day they are purchased.
-So the first month you can’t pay the balance.
-The sensible thing to do is consider not using the card again until you have repaid the balance in full.
-Provided you can pay the balance at the end of year month; credit cards can be quite useful to cover unexpected emergencies.
+So the first month you can’t pay the balance, the sensible thing to do is consider not using the card again until you have repaid the balance in full.
+Provided you can pay the balance at the end of the year month, credit cards can be quite useful to cover unexpected emergencies.

 In my book ‘Map Your Finances’, a chapter is devoted to Consumer Finance.
-With regards to credit cards, I make the following statement:
+With regards to credit cards, I make the following quote:

 When it comes to credit cards, banks are not your friends.
 Think of how much interest they can charge on a credit card, compared to other loans.
 They will happily keep increasing your credit limits and even consolidate all your credit card debts when you get into serious financial trouble.
 Please, don’t let your money management and future wealth creation get sidetracked with these enticements.

-In addition, Financial Mappers can help you create a Debt Management Report, based on your debts, which will give you strategies to reduce that debt.
+In addition, Financial Mappers you can create a Debt Management Report, based on your debts, which will give you strategies to reduce that debt.

 For free advice on all matters financial I always, say the first place to start is ASIC’s MoneySmart.
 Here are some links to get you started: